 Each 5 credits will normally equate to approximately 100 Total Learning Hours.
 Total Learning Hours includes the time you spend in class (lectures, tutorials, practical elements) and the time you spend completing work outside of college.
 The balance between these two varies by discipline, and by level of study.
 You should bear in mind that the workload will increase at particular times e.g. when assignments are due.

 Continuous Assessment comprising of a mix of weekly tasks and periodical assignments.
 Assessment will be a range ‘of learning’ tasks (ie. Q&A, MCQ, short response) and for learning tasks (one-to-one feedback, checklists, group task) and as learning experiences (i.e. work based assignments, extended task).
 Assessment will be undertaken primarily online with some tasks undertaken on the seminar days.

-Certificate in International Trade & Customs, Special Purpose Award (Level 7, 20 Credits)
+Certificate in International Trade & Customs for a Post Brexit Environment, Special Purpose Award (Level 7, 20 Credits)

 For queries relating to the course